 Grunge, like FI, came to mean different things to different people as the inventors themselves were all shuffled under one term.
 Considering grunge, no matter what a band did or how unique they were, many were simplified for the sake of soundbites and filed away into the recesses of history.

 At one point in my life, I had to be frugal.
 Now I feel cool being frugal.
 I don’t know what this means.
-I’m certainly not sure how to feel about it.
-A lot of need exists in the world, not to mention how awkward it is to be better prepared for retirement than my parents and many of the people I grew up with.
+I'm not sure how to feel about it.
+A lot of need exists in the world, and it's important to acknowledge the privilege of intentional frugality.

 Blow Up the Outside World